flynnwt/espcc/readme.md

 ## Background Info
 This project is an implementation of an ESP8266 interface to a Current Cost Envi power monitor (https://hackaday.io/project/8232-live-wire-esp8266envi).
 It was written before features like SPIFFS were available, so it has much room for improvement.
-It also includes a DHT-22 temperature/humidity device.
+It also includes a DHT22 temperature/humidity device.

 At this point, the hardware/code has been running about 6 months (466K samples stored on thingspeak.com).
-The code here is slightly repackaged for github.
-It compiles, but I haven't loaded this version on hardware to ensure nothing was broken.

 ## Goals

+1. Interface to Current Cost Envi
+1. Interface to DHT22
+1. Save samples to thingspeak.com

 ## Dependencies